-Based upon the foregoing, we are of the opinion that:
+Based on the foregoing, we are of the opinion that, under existing law:

-1. The Bonds have been duly and validly authorized and issued in accordance with the Constitution and statutes of the State of California and constitute the legally valid and binding obligations of the District, enforceable in accordance with their terms, payable solely from the Net Operating Revenues and the other sources provided therefor in the Resolutions.
+- 1. The Bonds have been duly and validly authorized and issued in accordance with the Constitution and statutes of the State of California and constitute the legally valid and binding obligations of the District, enforceable in accordance with their terms, payable solely from the Net Operating Revenues and the other sources provided therefor in the Resolutions. - 2.
+The agreements and covenants contained in the Resolutions are authorized by the laws of the State of California and are legally valid and binding obligations of the District, enforceable in accordance with their terms.